birajnp/Code-Review/_episodes/01-introduction.md

 like "you should have ..." with "we should consider ...".
 In the latter version you are taking partial ownership (we) and providing a suggestion instead of a command.
 You can remove the subject entirely: "Consider ..." or make a question "What about ...".
-In any case, you change focus from the actor "you" to the action.
+In any case, you change focus from the actor, "you", to the action.
 - Be polite.
 Instead of saying "It's stupid to use this algorithm" give the reasons why an alternative would be better "When the sample size is above X,